 |Warranty may still be active||Expired warranty|

 |Must pay transfer fee|

-Car insurance prices will affect your overall costs.
-Get cheap car insurance quotes via our MoneySmart wizard.
+Not forgetting, car insurance prices will affect your overall costs!
+Get cheap car insurance quotes via our MoneySmart wizard here.